marcelgoh/marcelgoh.github.io/_posts/2019-05-21-binary-search-remixed.md

 excerpt_separator:  <!--more-->
 ---

 I was going through my archives earlier and reread a post I wrote on 3 July 2018, titled ["The error-proneness of binary search"]({{ site.baseurl }}/2018/07/03/binary-search.html).
 I had heard that binary search was an algorithm whose implementation many programmers get wrong, so I attempted to code it by hand in Scheme without making any errors.
 Like [90% of programmers](https://reprog.wordpress.com/2010/04/19/are-you-one-of-the-10-percent/), I failed.
 In fact, because I was working with Scheme lists,  I was doomed from the start!
-The $\log n$ binary search algorithm does not work on singly linked lists, because indexing into a linked list requires $O(n)$ time.
+The logarithmic binary search algorithm does not work on singly linked lists, because indexing into a linked list requires linear time.
 So I decided to go through the exercise again, this time with sequentially allocated lists, in MIX Assembly Language.
 <!--more-->

 ### My attempt